Nkosinathi-Bonga-James-Mncube/Wootware_script/README.md

  # Installation
  1. Install pipenv
  ```
  pip install pipenv
  ```
  2. Clone repo
- 3. Enter `/woot_script` and open `.env` (it will be hidden in terminal) and enter registered user details for Wootware.co.za (email and password) to be used to sign in
+ 3. Open `.env` (it will be hidden in terminal) and enter registered user details for Wootware.co.za (email and password) to be used to sign in
 ```
 //Example
 email=test@gmail.com